mokha/corpona/README.md

 # corpona
 corpona is a library for processing corpora formats (e.g. XML and JSON).
+The library is installable via PIP: `pip install -U corpona`.

 ## Examples
 ### Reading NewsML XML format